Inhibitors are tricky. We can help.

 - For hemophilia A and B patients with inhibitors, clotting doesn't occur naturally during bleeding due to missing factor VIII or factor IX.3

-- As shown above, FEIBA bypasses (or "gets around") the need for these factors and helps your blood form clots to stop bleeding.1,18
+- As shown above, FEIBA bypasses (or "gets around") the need for these factors and helps your blood form clots to stop bleeding.1,19

-- FEIBA provides several different clotting factors—factors II, IX and X, mainly non-activated; and factor VII, mainly in the activated form—and works at different sites in the clotting system.1,18
+- FEIBA provides several different clotting factors—mainly unactivated factors II, IX, and X; and mainly activated factor VII—and works at different sites in the clotting system.1,19

-- This restores thrombin generation and helps with the formation of the fibrin clot, which stops bleeding.1,18
+- This restores thrombin generation and helps with the formation of the fibrin clot, which stops bleeding.1,19

 Want to learn more?
 Check out our How It Helps page.